 This policy, together with the following, should be read alongside and in conjunction with other policies and statutory guidance regarding the safety and welfare of children.
-These together will make up the suite of policies and guidance to safeguard and promote the welfare of children in this school.
+These together will make up the suite of policies we have in place to safeguard and promote the welfare of children.